Bullaburra railway station

-Bullaburra railway station is located on the Main Western line in New South Wales, Australia.
+Bullaburra railway station is a heritage-listed railway station located on the Main Western line in New South Wales, Australia.
 It serves the Blue Mountains town of Bullaburra opening on 16 February 1925.

-Platforms & services
+Platforms and services

 Bullaburra has one island platform with two sides.
 It is serviced by NSW TrainLink Blue Mountains Line services travelling from Sydney Central to Lithgow.

 Transport links

-Blue Mountains Transit operates one route via Bullaburra station:
+Blue Mountains Transit operates one bus route via Bullaburra station, under contract to Transport for NSW: